Texas attorney general indicted by grand jury on fraud charges: reports

 "Texans deserve an AG who spends his time putting lawbreakers in jail rather than one desperately trying to avoid jail time himself," said Matt Angle, director of the Lone Star Project and a prominent critic of Paxton.

-(Reporting by Jon Herskovitz in Austin and Dan Whitcomb in Los Angeles)
+(Reporting by Jon Herskovitz in Austin and Dan Whitcomb in Los Angeles; Editing by Mohammad Zargham)